 Subd.
 5. Accumulation of contact hours.
 A registrant may not apply contact hours acquired in one two-year reporting period to a future continuing education reporting period.

 Subd.
 6. Verification of continuing education credits.
-The board shall periodically select a random sample of licensees and require those licensees to supply the board with evidence of having completed the continuing education to which they attested.
-Documentation may come directly from the licensee or from state or national organizations that maintain continuing education records.
+The board shall periodically select a random sample of registrants and require those registrants to supply the board with evidence of having completed the continuing education to which they attested.
+Documentation may come directly from the registrant or from state or national organizations that maintain continuing education records.

 Subd.
 7. Restriction on continuing education topics.
 A registrant may apply no more than a combined total of eight hours of continuing education in the areas of management, risk management, personal growth, and educational techniques to a two-year reporting period.

 Subd.
 8. Credit for credentialing examination.
 A registrant may fulfill the continuing education requirements for a two-year reporting period by achieving a qualifying score on one of the credentialing examinations or a specialty credentialing examination of the National Board for Respiratory Care or another board-approved testing organization.
-A licensee may achieve 12 hours of continuing education credit by completing a National Board for Respiratory Care or other board-approved testing organization's specialty examination.
+A registrant may achieve 12 hours of continuing education credit by completing a National Board for Respiratory Care or other board-approved testing organization's specialty examination.

-The board shall appoint a seven-member Respiratory Care Advisory Council consisting of two public members as defined in section 214.02, three licensed respiratory therapists, and two licensed physicians with expertise in respiratory care.
+Subdivision 1.
+Membership.
+The board shall appoint a seven-member respiratory care practitioner advisory council consisting of two public members as defined in section 214.02, three registered respiratory care practitioners, and two licensed physicians with expertise in respiratory care.

+Subd.
+2. Organization.
 The advisory council shall be organized and administered under section 15.059.
 The council expires June 30, 2001.

-(1) advise the board regarding standards for respiratory therapists;
+(1) advise the board regarding standards for respiratory care practitioners;

-(2) provide for distribution of information regarding respiratory therapy standards;
+(2) provide for distribution of information regarding respiratory care practitioner standards;

-(4) review applications and recommend granting or denying licensure or license renewal;
+(4) review applications and recommend granting or denying registration or registration renewal;

-(5) advise the board on issues related to receiving and investigating complaints, conducting hearings, and imposing disciplinary action in relation to complaints against respiratory therapists;
+(5) advise the board on issues related to receiving and investigating complaints, conducting hearings, and imposing disciplinary action in relation to complaints against respiratory care practitioners;